stevenzhang070302/GeoMap-Flutter-demo/README.md

 IoT and Mobile Application Project under Vdart Digital

 Second part of Smart Transit project: a mobile application to display geographical data.
-The objective of this program is to use a mobile application medium to visual data collected from GPS sensors to help with Smart Transit.
+The objective of this program is to use a mobile application medium to visualize data collected from GPS sensors to help with Smart Transit.
 An example would be using geodata of transit buses and displaying them on the map to help passengers know when buses arrive at stops.
 This program is a early prototype of using Flutter to display a map with markers using a maps API.

 # Mobile Application
 Prototype is built using Flutter, however the mobile application can be built with any language as the features are logically possible.